emilyberlinghoff/CS3305/Assignment 3/README.md

 ```

 ## Input Format
 The input file should contain a 9×9 Sudoku grid, where numbers are space-separated.
-There are many exmaple fiels included in this directory.
+There are many example files included in this directory.

 ### Example (valid-sudoku.txt)
 ```